01904 521 936

 • Breakfast, Dinner

-This morning, we journey to the spectacular historic town of Besalú, an incredibly well-preserved medieval town at the foot of the volcanic Garrotxa Natural Park.
-Once a place of huge importance and the capital of an independent state, its cobbled streets and sand-coloured huddle of buildings still burst with charm and history.
-Accessed by the remarkable angular 12th-century bridge that features a gateway halfway across, we enter a labyrinth of ancient buildings, pretty squares and narrow and arcaded cobblestone alleys.
-We have a free morning to explore this enchanting town independently before boarding a coach to Figueres.
+This morning, we visit the medieval town of Besalú, at the foot of the volcanic Garrotxa Natural Park.
+Once the capital of an independent state, its cobbled streets and sand-coloured buildings still burst with history.
+Accessed by a 12th-century bridge, we enter a labyrinth of ancient buildings, pretty squares and cobblestone alleys.
+We have a morning to explore independently before boarding a coach to Figueres.

-The first port of call in Figueres is the largest surrealistic object in the world - the Dalí Theatre-Museum.
-This joyous pink building, decorated with golden representations of bread rolls and topped by a series of giant eggs, contains the largest collection of Salvador Dalí's works in the world, as well as pieces by El Greco and Marcel Duchamp.
-Dalí was born in Figueres in 1904 and the renowned artist became one of the best-known figures of the Surrealism movement in the late 1920s.
-An iconic painter and sculptor, his most famous work, the 'Persistence of Memory', depicts melting clocks with a background inspired by the coastline around nearby Cadaqués.
+In Figueres, we discover the largest surrealistic object in the world - the Dalí Theatre-Museum.
+This joyous pink and gold building contains the largest collection of Salvador Dalí's works in the world, along with pieces by El Greco and Marcel Duchamp.
+Dalí was born in Figueres in 1904 and by the late 1920s was one of the best-known figures of the Surrealism movement.

 Includes